PGryllos/markdown-cv/index.md

 Soon to be Graduate software engineer.
 Previously, I have worked on real time classification of sensor data; engineering the infrastructure, the ML and the algorithms behind it and now I am working in a Big Data startup in Cologne.
 My responsibilities here are mostly affiliated with coding infrastructural and architectural changes and containerizing functionality.
 Right before I came here I worked intensively for a couple of months on a paper that resulted from the experiments conducted for my graduate thesis, related to Social Network Analysis and Opinion Mining.
 In the past I also participated in a publication that resulted from winning ACM's DEBS Grand challenge in 2015.

 Right now I am interested in mastering cloud and big scale technologies.
-I care deeply about good use of programming principles and want to be on the forefront observing every paradigm swift.
+I care deeply about good use of programming principles and want to be on the forefront observing every paradigm shift.

 ## Education